-Ignore the call of convenience and commit yourself to creating separate savings, checking and credit card accounts for your business before you begin collecting revenue from paying customers.
+Ignore the call of convenience and commit yourself to creating separate savings, checking, and credit card accounts for your business before you begin collecting revenue from paying customers.
 Doing this right at the beginning will make it much easier to do the accounting for your business, plan for quarterly tax estimates (in the U.S.) and budget for unpredictable months that may lie ahead.

-Having separate bank and credit accounts will also allow for a more accurate picture of your business’ financial health by preventing overlap between what you personally earn & spend and what the business is generating & costing on a monthly basis.
+Having separate bank and credit accounts will also allow for a more accurate picture of your business’ financial health by preventing overlap between what you personally earn and spend and what the business is generating and costing on a monthly basis.
 The IRS also implements very serious rules against the inappropriate personal use of business funds, and you can easily fall into a taxation pit if you’re not careful.

 Having a separate business and checking account will also better shield you from damaging your credit score if your business takes a nosedive in the future.